Kermit9909/Kermit9909.github.io/_posts/2025-03-26-win-top5-tips.md

 ```
 This will clear DNS caches, and usually works really well for browser issues.

-Of, course you can go simple as well.  **<Right-Click>** the Wi-Fi connection you are connected to and click **Forget** resign in and this will establish a new connection.
+Of course, you can go simple as well.

+<**Right-Click**> the Wi-Fi connection you are connected to and click **Forget** resign in and this will establish a new connection.

 ![Forget Connection](/assets/images/winblog/forgetconnection.png)